 The billing starts as soon as the MCR is in live status.
 Each month, you are billed a flat fee for each MCR.
 MCR is postpaid, so if you order the MCR on the 15th of January, your first invoice will be on the 1st of February, and the charge will reflect the 15th of January to the 31st of January.
 The billing contact specified in the billing market details for your registered company receives the invoice.

-The credit card information provided for your company’s billing market is saved to the company’s Megaport account.
-By default, automatic payments are made by electronic funds transfer (EFT), postpaid with net 30-day payment terms.
-Automatic payments are only available after Megaport has issued your first invoice.
+There are multiple payment options available.
+You can specify your preferred payment method through your Megaport account manager or Accounts Receivable.
+Payments are postpaid with net 30-day payment terms.
+You can set up automatic payments on a credit card or through an electronic funds transfer (EFT), however only after Megaport has issued your first invoice.
 One-off credit card payments are accepted at any time.
 For details, see Registering an Account and Making a One-Off Credit Card Payment.

 To provide customers with a predictable monthly billing amount, Megaport’s billing cycle is 28 days.
 Services that are in place for fewer than 28 days are charged for the time they are live.